 \subsection{GeDi Training}

 The previous section presented a method for using a CC-LM as a GeDi to guide the generation of another LM.
 However, previous work shows that generative classifiers are generally inferior to discriminative ones when trained on large datasets \citep{ng2002discriminative,yogatama2017generative}.
 For this reason, we propose training CC-LMs discriminatively as classifiers with GeDi training, with the primary goal of making them better discriminators for GeDi-guided generation.
-We also have a secondary goal of making them better direct generators; a CC-LM that can correctly classify sequences via Equation \ref{eq:GeDi} may be better at generating sequences in the desired class.
-The idea of discriminatively training class-conditional generative models has previously been considered for classification of text \citep{yakhnenko2005discriminatively}, and images \citep{lasserre2006principled}.
+We also have a secondary goal of making them better at directly generating; a CC-LM that can correctly classify sequences via Equation (\ref{eq:GeDi}) may be better at generating sequences in the desired class.
+The idea of discriminatively training class-conditional generative models has previously been considered for the classification of text \citep{yakhnenko2005discriminatively}, and images \citep{lasserre2006principled}.

-With GeDi training, we combine the standard generative language modeling loss $\mathcal{L}_g$ from Equation \ref{eq:genloss} with a discriminative loss $\mathcal{L}_d$, defined as:
+With GeDi training, we combine the standard generative language modeling loss $\mathcal{L}_g$ from Equation (\ref{eq:genloss}) with a discriminative loss $\mathcal{L}_d$, defined as:

-$P_{\theta}(c^{(i)}|x^{(i)}_{1:T_i})$ is derived from an offline version of Equation \ref{eq:GeDi} given by
+$P_{\theta}(c^{(i)}|x^{(i)}_{1:T_i})$ is derived from an offline version of Equation (\ref{eq:GeDi}) given by

-where $c' \in\{c^{(i)},\bar{c}^{(i)}\}$ for the binary case (where $c^{(i)}$ is the correct class and $\bar{c}^{(i)}$ is the incorrect class for the $i$th sequence), $P(c) = \frac{e^{b_c}}{\sum_c' e^{b_{c'}}}$ (where $b_c$ is a learnable class bias which we omit when class distribution is roughly equal), $\alpha$ is a learnable scale parameter, and $P_{\theta}(x_{1:T_i}^{(i)}|c^{(i)})$ is given by Equation \ref{eq:pctrl} for CC-LMs.
+where $c' \in\{c^{(i)},\bar{c}^{(i)}\}$ for the binary case (where $c^{(i)}$ is the correct class and $\bar{c}^{(i)}$ is the incorrect class for the $i$th sequence), $P(c) = \frac{e^{b_c}}{\sum_c' e^{b_{c'}}}$ (where $b_c$ is a learnable class bias which we omit when class distribution is roughly equal), $\alpha$ is a learnable scale parameter, and $P_{\theta}(x_{1:T_i}^{(i)}|c^{(i)})$ is given by Equation (\ref{eq:pctrl}) for CC-LMs.
 The cost function for GeDi training $\mathcal{L}_{gd}$ is then given by

 where $\lambda$ is a hyper-parameter.
-In GeDi training, the discriminative loss $\mathcal{L}_d$ is aimed at increasing classification accuracy and label fidelity of samples, whereas the generative loss $\mathcal{L}_g$ is needed to preserve the fluency of samples, and may help the CC-LM have better calibrated conditional log-probabilities for guided generation.
+In GeDi training, the discriminative loss $\mathcal{L}_d$ is aimed at increasing classification accuracy, whereas the generative loss $\mathcal{L}_g$ likely helps the CC-LM have better calibrated token probabilities for guided generation.